SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Steam Pouring Out of Train

 The Logger Steam Train is the one we took on the day of our visit.
-It's a one-hour ride that runs one to two times a day from April 1 to October 31.
+It's a one-hour ride that runs one to twice a day from April 1 to October 31.

 Jenny Railcar